humburg/pirates/CONTRIBUTING.md

 Use [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 to work on new features and bug fixes.
 Feel free to create a pull request for the branch at anytime to initiate discussion.
 It is helpful to label pull requests for branches that are not yet ready for merging as `work-in-progress`.
+When a pull request is created on GitHub it will trigger automatic checks by Travis CI, Coveralls and Landscape to ensure everything still works and is looking good.
+It is advisable to look at the output of these and fix any issues that may exist.

 ## Contributing new features
 Got an idea for a new feature or an improvement for the core algorithm?